 Drucker also created advertisements for Heinz Ketchup, Vita herring, Whirlpool refrigerators, the U.S. Postal Service and Seagram's vodka.
 His artwork was featured in a one-minute public service commercial for the Heart Fund on how to prevent heart attacks.
 Drucker additionally created the "Frugies", characters who promoted the United Fruit and Fresh Vegetable Association.
 In the same vein he made the comic book ads for The Shrunken Head Apple Sculpture Kit.

-Showcase of Mort Drucker's ability to draw beautiful women, featuring actor Burt Reynolds.
+Showcase of Mort Drucker's ability to draw beautiful women, featuring actor Burt Reynolds (from Mad's parody of 'My Fair Lady', retitled 'My Fair Laddie', in which feminists try to turn a male chauvinist into somebody who respects women, issue #167, June 1974).
 The bespectacled woman on the left, looking on in disgust, is famous feminist Gloria Steinem.

 Recognition

-Mort Drucker received many accolades over the years, including a Reuben Award (1987) and Inkpot Award (1996).
-In 1995 the Art Institute of Boston gave him the honorary title "doctor of fine arts".
+Mort Drucker received many accolades over the years, including a Reuben Award for 'Outstanding Cartoonist of the Year' (1987) and a 'Special Features' Reuben Award the same year, for his cover spoofing 'L.A.
+Law' (MAD issue #274).
+In 1995, the Art Institute of Boston named him "doctor of fine arts", while he also received an Inkpot Award (1996).
 His covers for Time Magazine have been exhibited in the National Portrait Gallery and the Smithsonian Institution.
-In 2015 Drucker received the National Cartoonists' Society's Medal of Honor.
+In 2010, the veteran was inducted in the Eisner Award Hall of Fame and, five years later, the National Cartoonists' Society's Medal of Honor (2015).

 Final years, death, legacy and influence